 Students must be a Level 1 Registered Nurse or Midwife on either Part 1 or Part 2 of the Nursing and Midwifery Council Register.

-They must be seconded or sponsored by a Primary Care Trust or equivalent employer.
+They must be seconded or sponsored by a NHS Trust or equivalent employer.

 The minimum academic entry requirement is a first degree.

-Students will be required to undertake a CRB check and occupational health clearance which is arranged by the sponsoring or seconding organisation.
+Students will be required to undertake a DBS check and occupational health clearance which is arranged by the sponsoring or seconding organisation.

 Applicants should apply direct to the University.